cran/io/README.md

 object types. `qread` handles `gzip`, `bzip2`, or `xz` compressed files and can iteratively read all files in a directory. `qwrite` creates directory structure for output files.

-With the `filenamer` package, output files can also be automatically organized into directories with time stamps and symbolically linked to the base directory (see the `filenamer` package for details).
+With the `filenamer` package, output filenames (of the `filename` class) can also be automatically organized into directories with time stamps and symbolically linked to the base directory (see the `filenamer` package for details).

 Say *no* to generic file extensions.
 Say *yes* to standardized file formats.